pradeepcep/qwaver/README.md

 mistake while editing a query, or if you need to compare different versions of a query to understand how it has evolved over time.

-**Saving a history of query results**: allows you to review and compare the results of different queries over time.
+**Saving a history of query results**:
+Some queries take hours or minutes to run.
+Qwaver saves query results allowing you to easily see previous output.
 This can be particularly useful if you are tracking changes in data over time, or if you are working with data that is updated on a regular basis.

 **Instant Pivot Charts**: